cs31415/cs31415.github.io/_posts/2024-07-07-async-programming-3.md

 How is a continuation different from a closure, a callback function that captures references to surrounding variables?

 Continuations can make use of closures, but are a more powerful control flow construct that can be used to compose tasks.
 As seen above, they can connect async tasks and their post-completion routines.
 In part [1](/blog/async-programming-1), we saw how async operations can be started in parallel and tied to a single completion routine that can run when either all tasks complete (`Task.WhenAll`) or the first task completes (`Task.WhenAny`).
-In fact, continuations are used under the hood not just for async/await but also for iterators.
+In fact, continuations are used under the hood not just for async/await but also for iterators, which is a future blog post.

 ### Continuations in .NET